KygekDev/default-textures/README.md

 # Minecraft Bedrock Default Textures

+**NOTICE: This repo contains Minecraft Bedrock default textures files on version 1.16.
+This repo is planned to be updated to version 1.17 very soon.**

 This repository is intended to help you find Minecraft Bedrock default textures pack's files.

 # Usage